rahimklaber/dhtKt/README.md

 - [ ]  create class for finger table
 - [ ]  create class for data table

+## Ideas
+- Make a key associated to a list of values.
+You can then append to this list.

 ## things to think about
 * should the value of the key/value pair be mutable?
 If so this would make it hard to do replication.
 * should probably make the server and client separate.